stolinski/barrelbot/README.md

 Before running barrelbot, I advise committing your project to git first.

 This way, if you run the bot and find barrel files that aren't generated to your liking, you can run `git clean -f` to remove them.

+## Plan

+- interactive fix mode

+currently the bot bails out whenever a noncompliant index.ts file is found. we can add ignore and skip semantics as well as an interactive fix method for easier onboarding.

 ## inspiration